We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 OxiClean first came on the scene in 1997 with their breakthrough Versatile Stain Remover that harnesses the power of oxygen and water to magically remove almost any stain from clothing, carpet, upholstery, and hard surfaces.

-They were originally launched by Orange Glo International but are now owned by Church and Dwight (who also owns Arm & Hammer) after a merger in 2006.
+Orange Glo International initially launched OxiClean, but the brand has since been acquired by Church and Dwight (who also owns Arm & Hammer) after a merger in 2006.

-Since their launch in 1997, Oxiclean has expanded their product suite beyond its stain remover to several other cleaning products including liquid laundry detergent, detergent packs/pods, sprays, and carpet cleaners.
+Since its launch in 1997, Oxiclean has expanded its product suite beyond its stain remover to several other cleaning products, including liquid laundry detergent, detergent packs/pods, sprays, and carpet cleaners.

 OxiClean alludes to this chemical reaction not only in their name but also in their tagline: